 - Insert the media containing the SQL Server installation or unzip the ISO image into a directory.

 - Open the root directory of the SQL Server installation files and run the file “setup.exe”

-- Click the "Installation" option in the left side menu and then "New SQL Server stand-alone installation or add features of an existing installation".
-This option is for installing SQL Server on only one machine and is what I will use in this tutorial.
+- Click on the “Installation” option on the left side menu and then on “New SQL Server stand-alone installation or add features of an existing installation”.
+This option serves to install SQL Server on only one machine and is the one that I will use in this tutorial.

-- If you want to create a cluster of SQL Server servers (the database will run on more than 1 machine simultaneously, load balancing and increasing service availability, since if one server fails, the others take over the activities). failed), select the second option, “New SQL Server failover cluster installation”.
+- If you want to create a cluster of SQL Server servers (the database will run on more than 1 machine simultaneously, load balancing and increasing the availability of the service, since if one of the servers fails, the others take over the activities than failed), select the second option, “New SQL Server failover cluster installation”.

 - The last option on the installation screen is for those who already have an older version of SQL server installed and want to upgrade their version to 2014.

 - Enter the SQL Server 2014 activation key or choose the first option (specify a free edition) to use in product trial mode.

 - Here you define whether to use automatic SQL Server updates or not.
 I recommend enabling this option, as updates often bring fixes for features and security holes, performance improvements and the addition of new features.
 Click "Next".

 - In this screen, SQL Server will list the prerequisites for the installation.
 For me, it generated a Warning warning that I must configure ports in Firewall to allow remote connections (Learn more here).
 If everything is right, click on “Next”.